kennedybabu/quick-errand/Readme.md

 ## Rabbit Errand

-The site allows one to delegate an errand to a tasker who chooses the errands depending on thier location and type of errand.
+The site allows one to delegate an errand to a tasker who chooses the errands depending on their location and type of errand.

 # Installation